-Council is working with businesses to re-open safely and extending their outdoor trading areas.
+To support businesses to re-open safely, Council has been working with business owners across Hobsons Bay to extend their outdoor trading areas.
 Extended trading areas allow businesses to serve more customers while meeting social distancing requirements and gaining greater exposure.

-As part of the Hobsons Bay Business has Heart Outdoors program, selected shopping strips and on street carparks are being transformed into outdoor dining and retail spaces by transforming parking spaces and extending footpath trading with outdoor tables, chairs, planter boxes, barriers and signage.
+During November and December 2020, as part of the Hobsons Bay Business has Heart Outdoors program, selected shopping strips and on street carparks were transformed into outdoor dining and retail spaces by transforming parking spaces and extending footpath trading with outdoor tables, chairs, planter boxes, barriers and signage.

-Individual businesses will also be supported with customised outdoor trading arrangements to support the expansion of their trading footprint during the COVID-19 pandemic recovery period.
+Individual businesses were also supported with customised outdoor trading arrangements to support the expansion of their trading footprint during the COVID-19 pandemic recovery period.

 I’ve submitted a submission, now what?